 You can attend any third-level course of education that is approved for the Student Grant Scheme.
 The course must be a full-time day course.

 In general you must be starting your third-level course at year one.
 However, you may be eligible for BTEA if you:

 Only postgraduate courses in Ireland are eligible for the BTEA scheme.
 You can get the Back to Education Allowance for a postgraduate course of study that leads to a Higher Diploma (H.Dip.) qualification in any discipline or a Graduate Diploma in Education (primary and secondary teaching).

 Other types of postgraduate qualifications are not recognised for BTEA.
 The only exception to this is where a college has admitted a person without a diploma or primary degree to a Master’s course on the basis of relevant life experience - in these cases the person may be entitled to BTEA.

 You will not get BTEA if you already have a postgraduate qualification.

-You can qualify for the BTEA you must be over 21 or over 24 for post graduate courses (see also 'Age limits' below) and have been getting a qualifying social welfare payment.
+In general, to qualify for the BTEA you must be over 21 or over 24 for post graduate courses (see also 'Age limits' below) and have been getting a qualifying social welfare payment.
 You must always have been accepted onto a qualifying course.